LLNL/RAJA/docs/sphinx/user_guide/feature/scan.rst

 given; i.e., the output array will contain partial sums of the input array.
 The second scan will apply the operator that is passed.
 Note that container arguments can be generated from iterators using ``RAJA::make_span(begin, len)``.
-This is shown in the examples in :ref:`scan-label`.
+This is shown in the examples in :ref:`tut-scan-label`.

 RAJA also provides *in-place* scans: